|

 THE MAJOR SKI AREAS OF THE COLORADO ROCKIES Judging by the devotees of Colorado's various ski areas, each ski area is the best.
-That's why there is a place in the market for them all.
 We humans tend to favor the familiar.
+That's why there is a place for all the ski areas.
 Nevertheless we make an attempt here to describe each so you can select the area you would prefer if you are new to the region or are curious about trying a ski area new to you.
-Four of these ski areas are within a few miles of each other in Summit County: Arapahoe Basin, Breckenridge, Copper Mountain, and Keystone.
+Four of these ski areas are within a few miles of each other in Summit County: Breckenridge, Copper Mountain, and Keystone.
 All the Summit County areas are at high altitudes, so consider the effect on your breathing.
-All these are linked with shuttle buses and three--(Arapahoe Basin, Breckenridge, and Keystone (and to a degree, Vail/Beaver Creek)--have interchangeable lift tickets, as do Copper Mountain and Winter Park.
-The Summit County, Vail/Beaver Creek, and Winter Park/Mary Jane ski areas are accessed by shuttle service from the Denver International Airport or by car, mostly via Interstate 70.
 Arapahoe Basin (Summit County):

 exits.
 Known as The Legend,

-one admirer opined that in fact God had not made the world Aspen areas: exits.
+one admirer opined that in fact God had not made the world Arrowhead.
+See Vail/Beaver Creek/Arrowhead below.
+Aspen areas: exits.
 Four major ski areas are at or near the old mining town of Aspen.
 Abundant accommodations, classy shopping, and night life are here and at nearby Snowmass Village.
 Aspen Mountain has varied terrain, Aspen Highlands has abundant expert slopes, Snowmass is good for all levels, and Buttermilk has terrain for beginner and intermediate level skiers.
 There is an airport at Aspen with scheduled commercial service.
 Beaver Creek: exits.
-Also see Vail/Beaver Creek below.
+Also see Vail/Beaver Creek/Arrowhead below.

 Breckenridge (Summit County): exits: Some years more skier days are recorded at Breckenridge